 The packet-switched technique provides much higher levels of efficiency as compared to the circuit-switched technique.
 It sends packets of data bursts at different time intervals while sharing the available capacity among multiple users.
-These packets have a ‘header’ with the destination information of each packet and a payload which contains the actual data or information that is being transmitted.
+These packets have a ‘header’ with the destination information of each packet and a payload that contains the actual data or information that is being transmitted.
 These headers are used by the switching nodes to determine the source and destination of the packets so that the data packets can be directed to the desired subscribers (devices) using the best possible route.

 So to summarise…

 Circuit-switching and packet-switching are two key techniques used in mobile communications.
 With Circuit-Switched (CS), a dedicated circuit is engaged for the entire duration of a call or session.
 The packet-switched (PS) technique is more efficient and shares the available capacity with multiple users by sending packets of data bursts at different time intervals.

 Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
 But sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you: